weskerfoot/DeleteFB/README.md

 * Be patient as it will take a very long time, but it will eventually clear everything.
 You may safely minimize the chrome window without breaking it.

+## Login
+* The tool will log in using the credentials passed to it.
+It will wait until the page "https://www.facebook.com/" is loaded in order to avoid any issues with logging in.
+If you pass a 2FA token explicitly with the `-F` option, then it will try to enter that for you.
+If there are any issues, it simply pauses indefinitely to allow the user to resolve the problems, and then continues execution.

 ## 2FA
 * It is recommended that you disable Two-Factor Authentication temporarily while you are running the script, in order to get the best experience.